imarsman/gogzip/README.md

 BSD gzip will forward to stdout if there is non-gzipped stdin.
 GNU gzip will not.
 I have implemented gogzip to behave like BSD in this way.

+## Building and Running

+The app can be built by typing the command below.
+If you have an older version of Go installed you can change the version number in go.mod if there is a complaint on trying to compile.
+This should be compatible with earlier versions of Go like 1.14 and 1.15 though I have not checked.
+This app does not use embedding, which appeared in Go 1.16.

+`go build .`

+The app can be run without building by typing

+`go run gogzip.go`

+There are some tests which can be run by typing

+`go test -v .`

   -- Ian Marsman